Jigna Desai

-Jigna Desai (born 1968 in Ahmedabad, India) is a Professor in the Department of Gender, Women and Sexuality Studies and Asian American Studies, currently at the University of Minnesota.
+Jigna Desai (born 1968 in Ahmedabad, India) is a Professor in the Department of Gender, Women and Sexuality Studies and Asian American Studies, as of 2026 at the University of California Santa Barbara.

+She was previously at the University of Minnesota.

 She is a writer, teacher, mentor, artist, and engaged researcher whose scholarship crosses many fields of study including transnational feminism, Asian American Studies, queer studies, postcolonial feminism, critical disability studies, critical youth studies, feminist media studies, critical ethnic studies, and critical university studies.
 She has also written extensively on issues of racial and gender disparities and social justice.

 Feminist media, Bollywood, and South Asian diasporas

 For the last two decades, she has researched how media impacts identities and communities in the United States and globally.
 Her early work was formative to the study of South Asian diasporas and diasporic culture in Britain, Canada, and the United States, especially from a feminist and queer perspectives.
 She is also known for her scholarship on English-language Indian films, Indian cinema, Bollywood, and transnational cinema; her book Beyond Bollywood was the first scholarly work to take a "comprehensive look at the emergence, development, and significance of contemporary South Asian diasporic cinema."
 She has written about filmmakers such as Deepa Mehta, Mira Nair, and Kaizad Gustad.
 She also co-edited the collection Bollywood: A Reader with Rajinder Dudrah.